 The weather cooperated the day we went.
 The sun was out and was pretty warm.
 This helped in getting all 4 kids in the water.
 This time Carson and Knox were good to go but Melia and Cannon, not so much.
 Funny how that works that every day it is different who is into it and who isn’t.

-In any case all 6 of us made it out to the reef and snorkeled for about 5 minutes before turning around and heading back.
+In any case all 6 of us made it out to the only living coral reef in the United States and snorkeled for about 5 minutes before turning around and heading back.
 It was a little scary being out in the middle of the ocean with the boat so far away.
 Plus it was wavy.
-But in the short time we were there we saw some cool fish and if Cannon and Melia would have been enjoying it we would have stayed longer and explored more of the reef.
+But in the short time we were there we saw some tropical fish in their natural habitat and if Cannon and Melia would have been enjoying it we would have stayed longer and explored more of the reef.

 We visited in the winter (January) during an El Nino year, so the weather was pretty bad for most of the month along with several days of high wind, so the water just wasn’t very clear.